 HF is a leader on key immigration issues currently confronting localities and states across the country.
 In New York, for instance, HF worked alongside the de Blasio Administration in NYC to make municipal IDs for undocumented immigrants a reality under the IDNYC program, and continues efforts to raise public awareness of the IDNYC and its benefits.
 HF is also working with the We Are Florida coalition to eliminate a five year wait for immigrant children to get state health insurance, and oppose other anti-immigrant measures in Florida.

-For more information, contact Fryda Guedes, Director of Immigration and Civic Engagement.
+For more information, contact Stephanie Gomez, Director of Immigration Initiatives.